IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Data format exceptions
 When DSFS attempts to store the contents of a modified file in the utility file system back to the corresponding data set, it needs to scan the file contents for record boundaries.
 If a record is too large, then DSFS terminates the storing of the file, issues error messages that indicate the offset in the file with the problem and raises the SIGDSIOER signal.
 (For example, the record is larger than the LRECL of a fixed record data set or larger than the LRECL - 4 for a variable record data set.)
 Thus, not all POSIX access patterns can be handled by DSFS.
 Restriction: DSFS cannot store sparse files and records that are too large back into the data set.
 Application considerations for z/OS UNIX
 For applications that scan files in the z/OS UNIX file system tree, ensure that they can tolerate the additional support of DSFS accessing data sets with z/OS UNIX files.
-For example, the Tivoli® Asset Management Inquisitor might scan the entire z/OS UNIX file system tree and experience failures when it accesses DSFS files.
+For example, the TivoliÂ® Asset Management Inquisitor might scan the entire z/OS UNIX file system tree and experience failures when it accesses DSFS files.
 8 z/OS: z/OS Data Set File System Administration

 Directories